romainsi/zabbix-VB-R-SQL/README.md

 1. Install the Zabbix agent 2 on your host (and verify you have add zabbix zabbix_sender in zabbix root path).
 2. Connect to the veeam sql server, adjust protocols for VEEAMSQL in "Sql Server Configuration Manager" for permit to connect with TCP/IP
 3. With SQL Server Management Studio : Create User/Pass with reader rights , permit to connect with local user in sql settings and specify the default database.
-    With sqlcmd.exe :
+    With sqlcmd.exe (Change password "CHANGEME" with something more secure) :
 `USE [VeeamBackup]`
 `CREATE LOGIN [zabbixveeam] WITH PASSWORD = N'CHANGEME', CHECK_POLICY = OFF, CHECK_EXPIRATION = OFF;`
 `CREATE USER [zabbixveeam] FOR LOGIN [zabbixveeam];`
 `EXEC sp_addrolemember 'db_datareader', 'zabbixveeam';`
 `GO`
-4. In script, ajust variables line 30 to 37 to match your configuration
+4. In script, ajust variables line 33 to 40 to match your configuration
 5. Copy `zabbix_vbr_job.ps1` in the directory : `C:\Program Files\Zabbix Agent 2\scripts\` (create folder if not exist)
 6. Add `UserParameter=veeam.info[*],powershell -NoProfile -ExecutionPolicy Bypass -File "C:\Program Files\Zabbix Agent 2\scripts\zabbix_vbr_job.ps1" "$1"` in zabbix_agent2.conf
 7. Import Template_Veeam_Backup_And_Replication.yaml file into Zabbix.
-8. Associate "Template VEEAM Backup and Replication" to the host.
+8. Associate Template "VEEAM Backup and Replication" to the host.

 Ajust Zabbix Agent & Server/Proxy timeout for userparameter, you can use this powershell command to determine the execution time :
 `(Measure-Command -Expression{ powershell -NoProfile -ExecutionPolicy Bypass -File "C:\Program Files\Zabbix Agent 2\scripts\zabbix_vbr_job.ps1" "StartJobs"}).TotalSeconds`